-Recent international, national, and local consensus is clear on the critical need to expand our knowledge of brain function.
-For example, in 2013 the European Union committed $1B (over 10yr) to the EU Human Brain Project.
-The United States government also took action, committing over $200M in 2014-15 and $300 million in 2016 towards a USA Brain Initiative.
-In 2014, the Japanese government launched their own funding initiative, Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS).
-The Chinese government is preparing a China Brain Project, expected to start in late 2016 or early 2017.
-In 2013, FSU also recognized the importance of expanding our knowledge of brain function, launching the Strategic Hiring Initiative in Brain Health and Disease.
+International, national, and local consensus is clear on the critical need to expand our knowledge of brain function.
+In recent years, the European Union, the United States of America, Japan, and China have all launched funding initiatives designed to unlock the brain’s secrets.
+In 2013, Florida State University also recognized the importance of expanding our knowledge of brain function, launching the Strategic Hiring Initiative in Brain Health and Disease.

 Each of the above funding initiatives have two broad aims: